ISO 27001 Assured Results Method - ARM

-- If the implementation needs to be complete before the ISO 27001 Stage 1 Audit (improvements to the description of controls); and
+- If the implementation needs to be completed before the ISO 27001 Stage 1 Audit (improvements to the description of controls); and

-- If the implementation needs to be complete before the ISO 27001 Stage 2 Audit (improvements to the implementation & operation of controls).
+- If the implementation needs to be completed before the ISO 27001 Stage 2 Audit (improvements to the implementation & operation of controls).

 Where identified improvements are necessary prior to the Stage 1 or Stage 2 Audit, you should be comfortable that this can be achieved before booking the relevant Audit.
 (Stage 1 and Stage 2 Audits are normally about 1 month apart).